 Where the issue giving rise to the complaint happened, or was first found, over twelve months ago.
 We will apply discretion where complaints are made outside this time period where we are given good reasons to do so.

-Legal proceedings have begun as defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at Court.
+Legal proceedings have begun in respect of the matter being complained about, where Legal Proceedings shall be defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at Court.

 Matters that have previously been considered under the Complaints Policy.

-The complainant is anonymous, unless there is sufficient documentary evidence to substantiate the complaint.
+The complainant is anonymous, unless there is sufficient documentary evidence to substantiate the complaint;

+Complaints that are of a vexatious, repetitive or unsubstantiated nature

-Unless excluded on other grounds, we will accept complaints referred to them us within 12 months of an issue occurring or the complainant becoming aware of the issue.
+Unless excluded on other grounds, we will accept complaints referred to us within 12 months of an issue occurring or the complainant becoming aware of the issue.
 Where there are good reasons to do so, we will also consider whether to apply discretion to accept complaints made outside the time limit.

 If a complaint is not accepted, a detailed explanation will be provided to the complainant setting out the reasons why the matter is not suitable for the complaints process and their right to take that decision to the Ombudsman (see details below).
 The Ombudsman may direct the Charity to take on the complaint, in which case this policy will apply.